kimbring2/AlphaStar_Implementation/README.md

 Please download [Supervised Training code](https://drive.google.com/drive/folders/1i9pooreywMpv7RERHHcc3ve_u-5FwKLg?usp=sharing) from Google Drive.
 It is not yet updated to GitHub.

 First, change a Starcraft2 replay file to hkl file format for fast training.
-It will remove a step of no_op action except when it is occured at first, end of episode and 16 dividble step.
+It will remove a step of no_op action except when it is occured at first, end of episode and 8 dividble step.
 You need a around 80GB disk space to convert number of around 1000 replay files to hkl.
+Current, I only use replay file of Terran vs Terran.
 ```
 $ python trajectory_generator.py --replay_path /home/kimbring2/StarCraftII/Replays/local_Simple64/ --saving_path /media/kimbring2/6224AA7924AA5039/pysc2_dataset/simple64
 ```